 Management and Program Analyst Salary

 The average Management and Program Analyst in the United States can expect to rake in roughly $68K per year.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Female Management and Program Analysts survey participants are more prevalent than men — 61 percent of professionals.
 For the most part, people in this position report moderate levels of job satisfaction.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Management and Program Analyst